pleo-io/prop/README.md

 </dependency>
 ```

-All you need is to initialize the `AutoPropModule` by passing it all of the Guice Modules you'd like it to scan for `Prop`.
+All you need is to initialize the `AutoPropModule` by passing it all of the Guice Modules you'd like it to scan for `Prop<X>` dependencies.

 ```
     List<Module> modules = ...
-    AutoPropModule autoPropModule = new AutoPropModule("io.pleo",
+    AutoPropModule autoPropModule = new AutoPropModule("io.pleo", // Package prefix
                                                        modules,
                                                        new ArchaiusPropFactory(),
                                                        new JacksonParserFactory(new ObjectMapper()));